Walter0b/Next-NavLink/README.md

 ## Installation

-To use the `NavLink` component in your Next.js project, you can install it via npm:

 ```bash
 npm install next-navlink
 ```

-Or, if you're using yarn:
+Or, if you’re more of a yarn person:

 ```bash
 yarn add next-navlink
 ```

-Or, my favorite:
+Or, if you’re feeling adventurous:

 ```bash
 bun install next-navlink